-Without a teacher you run the risk of imagining things in certain ways, of finding things important or beautiful that are not.
+Without a teacher you run the risk of imagining things in certain ways, of finding things important or beautiful that are not really so.

-Or it turns out to be difficult to keep meditating with patient effort, maybe you think you can’t do it, that you won’t succeed or that further effort just doesn’t pay off.
-A teacher then offers the necessary inspiration, a look at what is possible, also for you.
+Or it turns out to be difficult to keep meditating with patient effort.
+Maybe you think that you can’t do it, that you won’t succeed or that further effort just doesn’t pay off.
+A teacher can then offer the necessary inspiration, a look at what is possible for you as well.

 Sometimes you need a little push to get back on track and not wander off.
 In addition, experience shows that during meditation everything is magnified and there are experiences that you have never had before.
 It can be very nice to be able to discuss this with someone who knows what you are going through.

-In the end you simply do not (yet) have the wisdom to see things as they really are, not even to appreciate your own process.
+In the end you simply do not (yet) have the wisdom to see things as they really are, nor even to appreciate your own progress.

 Our guidance takes place out of love and gratitude for the Dhamma and is entirely on a donation basis.

-The basis of this meditation lies in working with it yourself, practicing it every day.
+The basis of this meditation lies in practicing it every day, by yourself.
 In the Netherlands it is also possible to join our meditation groups.

 Ahba (‘Ahba’ is Burmese for father) came walking out of the forest near Taunggyi in Myanmar as a monk sometime in the 1950s.
 Ahba speaks little about his own past.